learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 ## Introduction

-In this lab, you will work towards calculating covariance and correlation for a given dataset in python.
-You'll use the formulas shown in previous lessons and verify our results with python libraries.
+In this lab, you will calculate covariance and correlation for a some data in Python by using the formulas shown in previous lesson.

 ## Objectives